HiroNewf/Network-Plus-Notes/README.md

 ## [Man-in-the-Middle](https://www.youtube.com/watch?v=7j_dVStN08o&list=PLG49S3nxzAnmpdmX7RoTOyuNJQAb-r-gd&index=90&ab_channel=ProfessorMesser)

 - Get in the middle of a conversation of 2 devices
-- Neither end station knows someone is watching they communication
+- Neither end station knows someone is watching their communication
 - Arp poisoning
     - Arp has no security
     - Arp maps IP’s to MAC address so if you modify the arp table in a device you could make it send traffic to a different MAC address